modware-org/docs/README.md

 We're opened and we're giving You opensource code which is ready to set and go!

 ---

-No license, no subscriptions, just open and ready to use!
+  No license, no subscriptions, ready to use!
----

 ## About API